brunomillerps/customer-statement-processor/README.md

 ### Architechure
 **Hexagonal** is in place to keep interfaces and implementations segregated to decouple the app, and facilitate new implementations.

-**No external dependency** to keep the application as smaller as possible, ungin only Java Core.
+**No external dependency** to keep the application as smaller as possible, using only Java Core.

 ### Design patterns
 #### > Chain of responsability